Lierre Keith: Deep Green Resistance

 Keith is associated with the Deep Green Resistance movement, and together with Aric McBay and Derrick Jensen, she co-wrote Deep Green Resistance: Strategy to Save the Planet, published in May 2011.
 The book describes itself as a "manual on how to build a resistance movement that will bring down industrial civilization and save the planet", and "evaluates strategic options for resistance, from non-violence to guerrilla warfare, and the conditions required for those options to be successful".

 After the publication of this book, the authors co-founded an organization by the same name.
 McBay left the organization in early 2012, saying he disagreed with Jensen and Keith's cancellation of a transgender-inclusive policy.
 Deep Green Resistance has disputed this account, saying that the women's safe space policy was one issue among many, and that the decision to restrict women's spaces was made by the women of DGR, and not by Jensen or Keith.

 Women's Liberation Front

 Keith is a founder of the Women's Liberation Front, and, as of 2021, serves as its chair.
-Women's Liberation Front is an American legal advocacy organization that primarily litigates on transgender topics, and also supports abortion rights, and favors action to combat violence against women and the introduction of the Nordic model approach to prostitution.
-Women's Liberation Front has been accused of being a hate group by the University of Wisconsin Law School QLaw student organization and the Gender Justice League.
+Women's Liberation Front has been described as an hate group by the University of Wisconsin Law School QLaw student organization and the Gender Justice League.